 With so many options for keeping track of your money, it can become overwhelming to decide which financial tools you should use.
-That is why I wanted to pull together a list of the best wealth management apps, along with the ones I personally use, so that you can pick the best one for you.
+That is why I wanted to pull together a list of the 13 best wealth management apps, along with the ones I personally use, so that you can pick the best one for you.

 I’ve used most of these at one point or another, but have also added a few options that I’ve heard good things about.